stellar/stellar-dbt-public/README.md

 ### Tests

 Tests are assertions you make about your models and other resources in your dbt project (e.g. sources, seeds and snapshots).
-When you run dbt test, dbt will tell you if each test in your project passes or fails.
+When you run `dbt test`, dbt will tell you if each test in your project passes or fails.
 Like almost everything in dbt, tests are SQL queries.
 In particular, they are select statements that seek to grab "failing" records, ones that disprove your assertion.

 There are two ways of defining tests in dbt: